telerik/blazor-docs/components/grid/editing/overview.md

 The example below shows how you can handle the events the grid exposes, so you can Create, Update or Delete records in your data source and the view model.

->tip The grid events use `EventCallback` and can be synchronous or asynchronous.
-The example below shows async versions, and the signature for synchronous events is `void <MethodName>(GridCommandEventArgs args)`.

->caption Handling the CRUD events of the grid to save data to the actual data source
+>caption Handling the CRUD events of the grid to save data to the actual data source (mocked with local methods in this example, see the code comments for details)

 ````CSHTML
 Editing is cancelled for the first two records.